Magisk-Modules-Alt-Repo/submission/README.md

 Failure to abide by the guidelines will be pointed out after moderator review.
 In cases of larger problems, you may be asked to re-submit the module after corrections in a new issue.
 Infractions on the "no malicious modules" guideline (or straight up distributing malware) will result in a permanent ban from submitting new modules as well as the removal of ones previously submitted by the offender.

+You should maintain your module for as long as possible and remove your repository if it stops working completely and you can't maintain it.
+We may perform changes without developer approval on any broken modules that are abandoned by their maintainers.
+This only includes simple fixes, heavily broken, unmaintained modules will simply be deleted.

 <!-- # Migrating  Repositories -->
 <!-- We have an internal (but publicly accessible) tool that makes migrating repositories to the Alt-Repo easy.
 Moderators should use [mmar-migrate](https://github.com/Magisk-Modules-Alt-Repo/mmar-migrate) (Magisk-Module-Alt-Repo Migrate) to migrate existing repositories to the Alt-Repo. -->
 <!--  -->